About Employee Pension Scheme (EPS) 1995

 The employee pension under Employee Pension Scheme is calculated for 2 categories.
 One is for those who joined prior to 15th November 1995 and one for those joining post this date.
 Upon completion of 10 years of service, a person is eligible for the scheme certificate and can claim pension upon attaining the age of 58 or 50.
 One can also withdraw the EPS amount as long as they have not completed 10 years of service.
 Upon withdrawal, the employee receives the employee and employer EPF contribution and the interest earned on this EPF.
 The number of years served under 10 are multiplied with a proportion of wages during exit

 The employee can avail pension through superannuation where he/she has completed 10 years of service, is above the age of 58 and can continue working but no fresh EPF contributions will be made.
 They can take early pension where they have finished 10 years of service, attained age of 50 to 58 and are not working, if the employee is unfit to perform the job due to total or permanent disability and/or in case of death of the employee during or after service.
 In cases of death, the pension will be paid to spouse and 2 children below the age of 25

 Who gets pension through EPS?

-What is the contribution for Employee Pension Scheme?
+What is the contribution for EPS?